MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/configure-extension-file-exclusions-microsoft-defender-antivirus.md

 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

 > [!IMPORTANT]
-> Windows Defender Antivirus exclusions don't apply to other Microsoft Defender ATP capabilities, including [endpoint detection and response (EDR)](../microsoft-defender-atp/overview-endpoint-detection-response.md), [attack surface reduction (ASR) rules](../microsoft-defender-atp/attack-surface-reduction.md), and [controlled folder access](../microsoft-defender-atp/controlled-folders.md).
+> Microsoft Defender Antivirus exclusions don't apply to other Microsoft Defender ATP capabilities, including [endpoint detection and response (EDR)](../microsoft-defender-atp/overview-endpoint-detection-response.md), [attack surface reduction (ASR) rules](../microsoft-defender-atp/attack-surface-reduction.md), and [controlled folder access](../microsoft-defender-atp/controlled-folders.md).
 Files that you exclude using the methods described in this article can still trigger EDR alerts and other detections.
 To exclude files broadly, add them to the Microsoft Defender ATP [custom indicators](../microsoft-defender-atp/manage-indicators.md).

 ## Exclusion lists

-You can exclude certain files from Windows Defender Antivirus scans by modifying exclusion lists. **Generally, you shouldn't need to apply exclusions**.
-Windows Defender Antivirus includes a number of automatic exclusions based on known operating system behaviors and typical management files, such as those used in enterprise management, database management, and other enterprise scenarios and situations.
+You can exclude certain files from Microsoft Defender Antivirus scans by modifying exclusion lists. **Generally, you shouldn't need to apply exclusions**.
+Microsoft Defender Antivirus includes a number of automatic exclusions based on known operating system behaviors and typical management files, such as those used in enterprise management, database management, and other enterprise scenarios and situations.

 > [!NOTE]
 > Automatic exclusions apply only to Windows Server 2016 and above.
 The default antimalware policy we deploy at Microsoft doesn't set any exclusions by default.